WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 I experimented with different instructions.
 The home page to the website for my blog has all the article titles with all words capitalized.
-I opened that page, and changed the custom bot to prompt to "_If there are any phrases on the page that do not use an initial capital followed by lower case, report them._"
+I opened that page, and changed the custom bot prompt to "_If there are any phrases on the page that do not use an initial capital followed by lower case, report them._"
 It reported only the web page title, none of the links inside the page.
 I tried changing the prompt to "_Report all phrases on the page that capitalize every word in the phrase._"